makinacorpus/android-archetypes/README.md

 * `-DgroupId` : your Maven project groupId
 * `-DartifactId` : the name of your Maven project
 * `-Dversion` : the first version number of your Maven project

+You can define two optional properties :
+* `-DminSdkVersion` : the minimum API Level required for the application to run (default : 10, Android 2.3.3)
-* `-Dplatform` : the targeted Android platform version to use (default : 15, Android 4.0.3)
+* `-DtargetSdkVersion` : the targeted Android platform version to use (default : 18, Android 4.3)

 The Android application package use by default the given `groupId`.